 I also wrote and designed Belly Up!—a surreal and satirical adult comic—with William Barker and Ai.
 Belly Up! has been clinically proven to make men and women, the young and the old, and all colours and creeds, ecstatically repudiate the forces of gravity, moonwalk anarchically across the buttocks of the world and purge themselves, fully, in their sleep.

-I recently finished 33 Myths of the System, a guide to the Unhappy Supermind, which I’m going to give away soon, Belly Up TV, a six part cross between Monty Python, the Day Today and Bahubali, a novel, called Drowning is Fine, about crap sex, desperate penury and ecstatic revolution and another teevee show called Fired, a black comedy about working yourself to death.
+I recently finished 33 Myths of the System, a free guide to the Unhappy Supermind, Belly Up TV, a six part cross between Monty Python, the Day Today and Bahubali, a novel, called Drowning is Fine, about crap sex, desperate penury and ecstatic erotic revolution and another teevee show called Fired, a black comedy about working yourself to death.

 You can write to me at the email address on the picture.
 Please tell me a bit about yourself, because it’s nice to feel that you are talking to a flesh-and-blood person and not a disembodied virtual brain—but don’t worry if you would prefer just to write a few lines of anonymous abuse, because that too I will warmly welcome into my innermost.

 Note also there’s a mailing list pop up at the top of these pages (which you can dismiss).
 If you put your address there you’ll get very occasional news updates of my doings and froings.
 New books will be announced there too.
 I won’t put your name on the mailing list if you write to me though.